iulian-manda/toguru-client-nodejs/README.md

 })
 ```

-In tests we can pass the `stubToguruMiddleware`/`stubClient`, depending on what you chosed to use, that allows you to set the toggles state.
+During tests, we can pass the `express.stubToguruMiddleware` or `express.stubClient`, depending on what the app is using, that easily allows you to instantiate the middleware/client with a given set of toggles, falling back to the toggle defaults for the rest.

 ```ts
 stubToguruMiddleware([{ id: 'some-toggle', enabled: false }])